citizenweb3/manuscripts/content/cyber-bostrom-description.md

 **GOL** tokens are the testing equivalent of THC.

 **PUSSY** tokens are the main tokens of the [space-pussy network](https://space-pussy.cyb.ai/).
-This is a CosmWasm and IBC enabled network that is supposed to help to test Bostrom, Cybyer and launch new communities and contracts.
+This is a CosmWasm and IBC enabled network that is supposed to help to test Bostrom, Cyber and launch new communities and contracts.

 You can read more about cybernomics on [Github page](https://github.com/cybercongress/cybernomics/blob/main/bostrom/README.md)